Particular/docs.particular.net/nservicebus/hosting/aws-lambda-simple-queue-service/index.md

 snippet: aws-custom-diagnostics

-### Delayed Retries

 partial: delayed-delivery

-### Error queue
+### Error handling

-Messages which fail all retries are moved to the error queue, which must be defined as follows:

-snippet: aws-configure-error-queue

-Alternatively, the endpoint may be configured to never move failing messages to the error queue as follows:
+Messages that fail all retries are [moved to the error queue](/nservicebus/recoverability/configure-error-handling.md#configure-the-error-queue-address).
+Alternatively, to enable the use of [AWS Lambda error handling](https://docs.aws.amazon.com/lambda/latest/dg/invocation-retries.html), the endpoint can be configured to not move messages to the error queue:

 snippet: aws-configure-dont-move-to-error

-### Serializer

-The default serializer is the [XmlSerializer](/nservicebus/serialization/xml.md).
-A different serializer can be configured:

-snippet: aws-custom-serializer

 ### Licenses